VALHALLA series glossary

 Randulfr: Literally, “shield wolf.”
 Another name for Fenrir.

 Saga: Norse goddess of history.
-In Valhalla, Saga is sister to Heimdall, Bragi, and Thor.
+Saga is sister to Heimdall, Bragi, and Thor.
 Niece to Loki.
 Daughter to Odin and Frigga.
 Cousin to Freya and Freyr.
 Works at Powells City of Books.

 Sitka Spruce: see Yggdrasil